shamika/opsworks-cookbooks/poise-python/README.md

 This cookbook can install at least Python 2.7, Python 3, and PyPy on all supported platforms (Debian, Ubuntu, RHEL, CentOS, Fedora).

-### Windows Support

-The latest version of `poise-python` includes basic support for managing Python on Windows.
-This currently doesn't support Python 3.5, but everything should be working.
-Consider this support tested but experimental at this time.

 ## Requirements

-Chef 12.1 or newer is required.
+Chef 12 or newer is required.

 ## Attributes